ardaguler/Restricted-Object-Detector/README.md

     This repository does not include the model's weight file (`.pt`) due to its large size.
 You need to place your trained `weights.pt` file inside the `Models` folder.

 4.  **Run the Script:**
-    Update the `IMAGE_PATH` variable in the Python script to point to your desired image.
+    Update the `IMAGE_PATH` variable in `with_weights.py` to point to your desired image.
 Then, run the script:
     ```bash
-    python your_script_name.py
+    python with_weights.py
     ```

-    *(Not: `your_script_name.py` kısmını kendi Python dosyanın adıyla değiştir, örn: `with_weights.py`)*
+---

 ## Future Enhancements

 - [ ] Adding real-time detection capability from a video feed or webcam.
 - [ ] Logging the detection results to a text or CSV file.
 - [ ] Creating a simple user interface (UI) for easier use.